-A committee approach where everyone has an individual vote means their biases will still influence how they vote.
-Six Hats tries to filter out these biases, so the right decision is clearer to everyone.
+A committee approach where everyone has an individual vote means bias will still influence the decision.
+Six Hats tries to filter out biases, so the best decision is clear to all.

-Everyone needs to buy in to the process
+Everyone has to buy in to the process

-In businesses, people generally work in “operations” mode, or “creative” mode (see our generating more creative ideas article for more on this).
+In business, people work in either “operations” mode, or “creative” mode (see our generating more creative ideas article for more on this).

-Six Hats is clearly creative so you need everyone taking part to park their day to day operations way of thinking.
-Some people find this hard.
+Six Hats is clearly creative, so everyone taking part has to park their operations way of thinking.
+But, this can be hard.

 Will it actually work?

-Finally, there’s also surprisingly little evidence about how effective the Six Hats process is.
+Finally, there’s also surprisingly little evidence about how effective Six Hats is.
 It intuitively makes sense, but it’s hard to validate until you do it.
-It also doesn’t include more recent progress from related areas like behavioural science and how emotions affect decisions.
+It also doesn’t include more recent advances in related areas like behavioural science and how emotions affect decisions.

-Also, not everyone can be open-minded.
-Some will still try to use the tool to suit their own purposes.
+Also, not everyone can be so open-minded.
+Some will still try to use the tool to get their own way.
 It isn’t guaranteed to help you make the best decision every time.

 However, despite these watch-outs, we still believe it’s a useful creative thinking approach.
-Let’s now look more closely at how it works.
+Let’s now go into how it works.

 How does it work?